quocvu/zipcodes-nearby/README.md

 // find zipcodes within 10km from 95020 using the default datafile "zipcodes.csv"
 nearby = zipcodes.near('95020', 10000);

+// find zipcodes within 10km from a location given by geo-coordinates using the default datafile "zipcodes.csv" nearby = zipcodes.near({ longitude: 78.8, latitude: 48.3 }, 10000);

 // find zipcodes within 10km from 95020 using the datafile "newzipcodes.csv"
 nearby = zipcodes.near('95020', 10000, { datafile: 'newzipcodes.csv' });